 | Impact Level | Medium |

-CMS Human Chorionic Gonadotropin Coverage Criteria and Medical Necessity Requirements 2026
+CMS hCG Testing Coverage Criteria and Medical Necessity Requirements 2026

-There's one explicit exclusion in NCD 125, and it's worth stating plainly: qualitative hCG assays are not appropriate for medically managing patients with known or suspected germ cell neoplasms.
+One exclusion in NCD 125 is explicit and non-negotiable: qualitative hCG assays are not appropriate for managing patients with known or suspected germ cell neoplasms.

 Coverage Indications at a Glance